DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     keytool -printcert -sslserver login.microsoftonline.com -rfc > microsoft.crt
     kubectl create secret generic ms-secret --from-file=tls.crt=microsoft.crt
     ```

+    Introspecting the Azure AD login.microsoftonline.com certificate.
+You can see it has been signed by the Digicert Root CA authorithy
+    So, we will also add the www.digicert.com certificate  :

+    ```
+    keytool -printcert -sslserver www.digicert.com -rfc > digicert.crt
+    kubectl create secret generic digicert-secret --from-file=tls.crt=digicert.crt
+    ```

 2. Retrieve Tenant and Client information

     From the Azure console, in **Azure Active Directory** / **App Registrations** / **ODM Application**: